coopengo/coog-docker/README.md

 ## FAQ

+### Using services deployed on localhost

+In some cases (development / debugging), it may be useful to run the API / front part of the application with the compose project, using a locally running Coog backoffice service.

+To do so, you must:

+- Ensure your local Coog server listen on all addresses (0.0.0.0)
+- Use the special "host.docker.internal" hostname for your CUSTOM_COOG_INTERNAL_URL
+- Enable host integration for the project, by setting the "ENABLE_HOST_NETWORK_INTEGRATION" variable to "1" in your `env.custom` file

+*Note: This can be done for other services, however the typical use case will be for backend developers, hence this particular example*

 ### [PORTAL][B2B] Error: Not allowed by CORS

 By default, you should not be able to use the protocol https:// because it is not configured.
 You must therefore use the protocol http://.